-Comm. of Audit Finding FOCUS AREA / MATTERS RAISED ACTION PLAN AND RESPONSE BY MANAGEMENT RESPONSIBLE OFFICIAL(S) TARGET DATE FOR IMPLEMENTATION (CoAF 20) Prior year follow up - CoAF 47: Leave Provision : Completeness Issues Management agrees with audit finding, management on the Leave provision 2023 working paper ensured that all employees were included on the leave provision calculation including the Municipal Manager, management can make an adjustment to the annual financial statement and include a prior period note if Office of the Auditor General allows.
-Director Corporate Services Human Resource Manager 31 March 2024 (CoAF 22) Payables from exchange transactions - Accrued leave pay incorrectly calculated Management agrees with the audit finding, management agrees that leave balance population needs to be re-visited by relevant end user department.
+TARGET DATE FOR IMPLEMENTATION 31 March 2024 28 February 2024 30 November 2023 RESPONSIBLE OFFICIAL(S) Services Human Resource Manager Director Corporate Services Human Resource Manager Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting Manager ACTION PLAN AND RESPONSE BY MANAGEMENT working paper ensured that all employees were included on the leave provision calculation including the Municipal Manager, management can make an adjustment to the annual financial statement and include a prior period note if Office of the Auditor General allows.
+Management agrees with the audit finding, management agrees that leave balance population needs to be re-visited by relevant end user department.
 The Internal Audit unit has also included the leave administration audit on their plan.
-Director Corporate Services Human Resource Manager 31 March 2024 (CoAF 26) Payables from exchange transactions - Trade payables not complete Management agrees with the audit finding, Management to re-visit the entire population of payments done after year end for month of July and August 2023, to identify whether there are no similar completeness issues and provide evidence that the entire population was corrected and the proposed corrections.
-Chief Financial Officer Financial Accounting Manager 28 February 2024 (CoAF 62) Payables from exchange transactions - Interest foregone Management disagrees with audit finding, section (65)(2e) of the MFMA states that the accounting officer must take all responsible steps to ensure that all money owing by the municipality be paid within 30 days of receiving the relevant invoice or statement.
-Municipality Chief Financial Officer Financial Accounting Manager 30 November 2023
+Management agrees with the audit finding, Management to re-visit the entire population of payments done after year end for month of July and August 2023, to identify whether there are no similar completeness issues and provide evidence that the entire population was corrected and the proposed corrections.
+Management disagrees with audit finding, section (65)(2e) of the MFMA states that the accounting officer must take all responsible steps to ensure that all money owing by the municipality be paid within 30 days of receiving the relevant invoice or statement.
+Municipality uses a received date stamp to indicate when relevant invoices were received, payments are then made within 30 FOCUS AREA / MATTERS RAISED Provision : Completeness Issues Payables from exchange transactions - Accrued leave pay incorrectly calculated Payables from exchange transactions - Trade payables not complete Payables from exchange transactions - Interest foregone Comm. of Audit Finding (COAF 22) (COAF 26) (CoAF 62)

-AL(S) TARGET DATE FOR IMPLEMENTATION
+TARGET DATE FOR

-BY RESPONSIBLE OFFICIAL(S) are of minimizers of the control of ırs,
+RESPONSIBLE OFFICIAL(S)

-ACTION PLAN AND RESPONSE MANAGEMENT uses a received date stamp to indicate when relevant invoices were received, payments are then made within 30 days from the date of when the tax invoice was received.
+ACTION PLAN AND RESPONSE BY MANAGEMENT days from the date of when the tax invoice was received.
 Short-term receivables and payables are not discounted where the initial credit period granted or received is consistent with terms used in the public sector, either through established practices or legislation.
 For example, it is common practice for municipalities to allow consumers a period of time, after issuing an invoice, to settle their water and electricity accounts.
 Specific legislation may also prescribe credit terms for specific types of transactions or entities, which provide an indication of what appropriate credit terms are for certain transactions and events.
 Where the initial credit period granted is not in line with practices or legislation in the public sector, the effect of discounting is considered if it is material.
-As stated under initial measurement, short-term receivables and payables with no stated interest rate may be measured at the original invoice amount if the effect of discounting is immaterial.
+As stated under initial measurement, shortterm receivables and payables with no stated interest rate may be measured at the original invoice amount if the effect of discounting is immaterial.
 If there is a valuation technique commonly used by market participants to price the instrument and it has been demonstrated that the method provides reliable estimates of prices obtained in actual market transactions, this technique should be used.
-Municipality creditors are officials, councillors,
+Municipality creditors are officials, councillors, organs of state and SMME's, management is of the view that there is no effective technique that can be used that will provide reliable estimates of

 FOCUS AREA / MATTERS RAISED

 Comm. of Audit Finding